YuriBalashov/eamt2026-eval-tutorial/README.md

 - The four evaluation-set zip files from this repository, downloaded ahead of time.
 - A text editor with explicit UTF-8 support (Notepad++ for Windows, Sublime or a similar app for Mac OS).
+- MATEO evaluation outputs for your chosen set — strongly recommended, see below.

 Entirely optional: